Why should I do an internship?

 Can I get academic credit for my internship?

 Your home academic department may offer credit for your internship but do realize that the requirements are different for each program.
 That’s why it is imperative that you talk to your program in advance to determine if you are eligible for credit and what you need to do.
 As well, the UofL Career Development Center offers one hour of academic credit for internships (GEN 203).
-For information and eligibility requirements, contact Ron Burse (email@example.com).
+For information and eligibility requirements, contact your career coach or call the University Career Center at 852-6701.

-Will I get a full-time job as a result of my internship?
+Will I get a full-time job from my internship?

 While there are an increasing number of students who are receiving offers of full-time employment at the end of their internship, there is no requirement or guarantee of this.
 Students have many other reasons to do internships and to avoid disappointment, they should not enter into an internship with any expectation of a full-time position.